NEW ISSUE OF ANCHOR WATCH NOW AVAILABLE! CLICK HERE: Anchor Watch

 3. Serve as a networking and information hub to link our members.

-HNSA's membership includes naval ship museums and memorials around the world as well as individuals, businesses and organizations that support the rich culture of significant historic naval vessels.
+HNSA's members include naval ship museums and memorials around the world as well as individuals, businesses and organizations that support the rich culture of significant historic naval vessels.